raku/datatable/README.md

 Kohana datatable jquery plugin implementation compatible with datatable 1.10 and later

-    Can join tables , order, sort ,search and etc ..
+Can join tables , order, sort ,search and etc

-    Using Example place youe code in controller / action , where u want response datatable as json
+Using Example place youe code in controller or action , where u want response datatable as json
     				// payments is table name
 	                $dataTable = DataTable::instance('payments');
 	                // array of columns , field table need for joined columns